mougiakouel/QGIS-Training-Manual/rasters/terrain_analysis.rst

 .. image:: ../_static/rasters/036.png
    :align: center

 What's going on?
-The answer lies in the new raster file's metadata (which you can find under the :guilabel:`Metadata` tab of the :guilabel:`Layer Properties` dialog).
+The answer lies in the new raster file's metadata.

+* View the metadata under the :guilabel:`Metadata` tab of the :guilabel:`Layer Properties` dialog.

 Whereas this raster, like the one it's derived from, should only feature the values :kbd:`1` and :kbd:`0`, it has the :kbd:`STATISTICS_MINIMUM` value of a very large negative number.
 Investigation of the data shows that this number acts as a null value.
 Since we're only after areas that weren't filtered out, let's set these null values to zero.

-Open the :guilabel:`Raster Calculator` again, and build this expression:
+* Open the :guilabel:`Raster Calculator` again, and build this expression:

   :kbd:`(all_conditions_sieve@1 <= 0) = 0`

   This will maintain all existing zero values, while also setting the negative numbers to zero; which will leave all the areas with value :kbd:`1` intact.
-Save the output under :kbd:`exercise_data/residential_development/` as :kbd:`all_conditions_simple.tif`.
+* Save the output under :kbd:`exercise_data/residential_development/` as :kbd:`all_conditions_simple.tif`.

 Your output looks like this: